doc-metrix/memory/README.md

 #### [mem.commitLimit](http://linux.die.net/man/5/proc)

 The total amount of memory currently available to be allocated on the system based on the `overcommit_ratio` (`vm.overcommit_ratio` or `/proc/sys/vm/overcommit_ratio`).
 The metric is calculated by `(total usable RAM * overcommit ratio) + the total swap disk size`.
 This limit is only adhered to if strict overcommit accounting is enabled (mode 2 in `vm.overcommit_memory` or `/proc/sys/vm/overcommit_memory`).
-For example, on a system with 1GB of RAM and 7GB of swap with a `overcommit_ratio` of 30, the `CommitLimit` is 7.3GB.
+For example, on a system with 1GB of RAM and 7GB of swap with an `overcommit_ratio` of 30, the `CommitLimit` is 7.3GB.

 Min | Max | Units | Metric Type | Data Type
 :---: | :---: | :---: | ---: | ---: |